-- examine your vagina and and cervix using a speculum (like that used in a Pap test) to open your vagina
+- examine your vagina and and cervix using a speculum (like that used in a cervical screening test) to open your vagina

 - do an ultrasound of your uterus by putting a small wand (called a transducer) into your vagina to take a picture of your cervix, uterus, endometrium and ovaries

 - they may also need to take and test a sample (or biopsy) of your endometrium.
 This can be done without anasethetic in a day clinic with a thin tube (or pipelle) which is put into your uterus (through your vagina) and gently sucks up a small sample of cells.
 Sometimes you will be given an injection of medicine (or anaesthetic) to put you to sleep so they can scrape part of your endometrium (also known as a dilation and curettage or D&C).

 The kind of treatment you have will depend upon:

 - the size of the cancer and where it is in your body (this is known as the stage of cancer)

 - how quickly it is growing (the grade of cancer)

 - where in the endometrium it started (the type of cancer)